Thunderstruck (2012 film): Plot

 After making several impressive shots at home, Brian decides to try out for the Eagles again.
 The coach, impressed by Brian's new skill, has Brian replace Connor as the team captain, and they win several games.
+However, Connor begins to grow more jealous of Brian as Isabel doesn't pay much attention to him and Brian is dominating games on both sides of the ball.

-Durant's agent learns of Brian and realizes that he is the same kid who missed the half-court shot.
+Durant's agent Alan learns of Brian, and realizes that he is the same kid who missed the half-court shot.
 He tracks him down and explains that he believes Brian stole Durant's talent.
-He arranges for Durant and Brian to practice together to try to reverse it, but all attempts fail.
+Alan arranges for the two to practice together to try to reverse it, but all attempts fail.

-Shortly before the final game, Brian and Isabelle begin fighting about how Brian has changed.
-Eventually, Brian goes to apologize and, while watching the video of him missing the half-court shot at her house, realizes what has to be done to give Durant his talent back.
-He rides his bike all the way to Chesapeake Arena and finds Durant.
+Shortly before the final game, Brian and Isabelle begin to fight about how he has changed.
+Eventually, he goes to apologize and, while watching the video of him missing the half-court shot at her house, realizes what has to be done to give Durant his talent back.

+Brian rides his bike all the way to Chesapeake Arena to find Durant.
 He explains that he hit Rumble before the transfer, and theorized that was what had to happen to reverse it.
 Brian hits Rumble with exactly the same ball he used to shoot the half-court shot, and then repeats the conversation that he had with Durant at their first meeting.
-Durant gets his talent back, and the Thunder qualify for the playoffs.
+Durant gets his talent back, so the Thunder qualify for the playoffs.

 At the final game for the Eagles, Brian is nervous about playing because he no longer has the talent.
-Though he plays rather poorly, with help from the other team members, including Connor, he still manages to lead his team to a close game and taking the final shot himself, makes the game-winning shot which sends the Eagles to the state playoffs for the first time in 32 years.
-Brian, who is gradually getting better at basketball, is later seen playing with Durant.
+Though he plays rather poorly, with help from the whole team, including Connor, he still manages to lead his team to a close game.
+Taking the final shot himself, the game-winning shot sends the Eagles to the state playoffs for the first time in 32 years.

+Brian, who is gradually improving at basketball, is later seen playing with Durant.